RayHightower/RayHightower.com/_posts/2023-09-28-elon-musk-and-the-algorithm.markdown

 Musk created the Algorithm while going through "production hell" during the early days of scaling the manufacturing lines for the Tesla Model 3.
 The CEO literally slept on the factory floor during that time, rallying the troops and working the production lines with the builders of the car.

-Here are two reasons why the Algorithm matters:
+Here are some reasons why the Algorithm matters:

 1. It was born as a direct solution for real problems.
 It is not theoretical.
 It is rooted in reality.